Health Insurance Information

 All Lewis & Clark undergraduate students—both those studying in Portland and those participating in overseas programs— are automatically enrolled in and billed for the College’s student health insurance program for the full year, starting in the fall semester, unless they waive their enrollment in that program.
 However, students returning from study abroad have a limited period of time during their next semester back on campus when they can either waive out or opt into enrollment in the College’s Student Health program.
 See the Student Health Insurance website for more information about waiving out of health insurance as a student studying in Portland.

 Information about Supplemental Travel Insurance

 How am I enrolled in iNext coverage?

 The Overseas & Off-Campus Programs Office will automatically enroll you in the basic travel insurance policy before you go abroad.
-You will receive a welcome letter confirming enrollment and will receive a username, password and personal policy number.
-You can then go to the iNext website and login with these credentials.
+You will receive a welcome letter confirming enrollment and will receive a link that will take you to where you can complete your profile.
 This will allow you to upload a photograph and put in a mailing address if you would like to receive a card.
 You can print out the Welcome Letter with a printable template and the Confirmation of Insurance with your policy number and effective dates.
 You can access your plan online without the physical card.
 The cost of the card is not included in the Comprehensive Policy.
 There will be information on the Generali Global Assistance portal in the Welcome Email, along with the information to register.
 This is a great tool that is available that can provide you with alerts on your destination, it allows you to look up doctors in the area that you are in, as well as other information you may find useful when traveling.

 When does my travel insurance take effect?
 When does it end?